 The company's mill was built in 1988 with a modern larger mill replacing the older mill.
-Some modifications have taken place since then and the mill capacity now is about 1500 tons of ore a day.
-However further modifications are underway and will be completed in 2014.
-This will allow the throughput tonnage to rise to 2200 tons per day.
+Some modifications have taken place since then and the mill capacity now is about 2,400 tons of ore a day.

 The ore at Macassa is treated by conventional means.
 These are crushing and grinding followed by cyanidation, with the gold recovered from solution by the carbon-in-pulp technique.
 The bullion contains some silver.